awsdocs/amazon-sns-developer-guide/doc_source/sns-mobile-application-as-subscriber.md

 The exact form the credentials take differs between mobile platforms, but in every case, these credentials must be submitted while making a connection to the platform\.
 One set of credentials is issued for each mobile app, and it must be used to send a message to any instance of that app\.

 The specific names will vary depending on which push notification service is being used\.
-For example, when using APNS as the push notification service, you need a *device token*\.
+For example, when using APNs as the push notification service, you need a *device token*\.
 Alternatively, when using FCM, the device token equivalent is called a *registration ID*\.
 The *device token* or *registration ID* is a string that is sent to the application by the operating system of the mobile device\.
 It uniquely identifies an instance of a mobile app running on a particular mobile device and can be thought of as unique identifiers of this app\-device pair\.

 Amazon SNS stores the credentials \(plus a few other settings\) as a platform application resource\.
 The device tokens \(again with some extra settings\) are represented as objects called platform endpoints\.
 Each platform endpoint belongs to one specific platform application, and every platform endpoint can be communicated with using the credentials that are stored in its corresponding platform application\.